PixelPilot99/llm-minds-eye/README.md

 - From: `use_exact_model_name = False`（line96）
 - To: `use_exact_model_name = True`

 > Disclaimer: This was a local workaround for my specific environment and version.
 It may not apply to all versions.
-It is recommended to include the actual commit/diff you modified in your fork for others to verify.

 ### 5.4 LoRA Adapter Loading Compatibility
 - I experienced instability when loading LoRA adapters with Unsloth.